27 March 2020

 Parish registers of baptisms, marriages & burials

-Useful places to search for parish registers include the urls listed for the census above, plus:
+Useful places to search for parish registers include the websites listed for the census above, plus:

 Parish registers have often been transcribed by family history societies (see more below).